TonyDeAlmeida/Start-here-java/README.md

 public static String CLIENT_ID="urn:lo:nsid:samples:device1";               // in device mode : urn:lo:nsid:{namespace}:{id}

-<p>Notice that you have to define the connection mode (device mode or bridged mode) when connecting</p>
+Notice that you have to define the connection mode (device mode or bridged mode) when connecting
-<p>Connecting using SSL : you only have to change the SERVER end point to:
+Connecting using SSL : you only have to change the SERVER end point to:

-public static String SERVER mqtts://liveobjects.orange-business.comm:8883</code></p>
+public static String SERVER mqtts://liveobjects.orange-business.comm:8883</code>

-<p>The second group of parameters defines the way your message will be published to Live Objects:</p>
+The second group of parameters defines the way your message will be published to Live Objects:

 //Publication parameters
 public static String TOPIC="dev/data";  // topic to publish to